HELPSCIENTIFIC DISCOVERY

 Best wishes,

-Visiting Professor, Faculty of Medicine, Shangluo Vocational and Technical College (SVTC), Shangluo, China
+Honorary (Hon.
+Prof.) and Visiting Professor (Visit.
+Prof.) for Pediatrics, Faculty of Medicine, Shangluo Vocational and Technical College, University in Shangluo, China

 Last publications